spencer-n1/New-Base44-Agent/wordpress-elementor.md

 - **Never work from memory** — re-read the relevant section before each step
 - **NO ICONS EVER** — no Elementor icon widget, no image-as-icon, no emoji.
 Only inline Unicode in text strings (✦ ↗ ✓ etc.) where reference shows them
+- **NO TEXT EDITOR WIDGET EVER** — every single piece of text uses a heading widget.
+Body copy, card text, labels, subheadlines — all heading widgets.
+Text editor widget is unpredictable, unstyled, and breaks CSS targeting.
+It does not exist in this pipeline.
 - **Copy all text exactly** — never truncate or paraphrase
+- **Images are ALWAYS placehold.co** — never pull real images from the reference site.
+Every image widget uses `https://placehold.co/WxH/1a1a1a/555555?text=Image` (adjust size to match reference).
+No exceptions.
 - **Build once, report, stop** — client does the visual check, not you
 - **Pipeline stays universal** — never hardcode build-specific hex, px, or class names into rules.
 Use `FROM_REF` and `{placeholder}`
 - **No inherited CSS namespaces** — every build gets its own `{clientslug}-*` CSS class prefix.
 Never reuse classes from a previous project.